orfeotoolbox/OTB/Documentation/Cookbook/rst/First_Step_Windows.rst

 Important Note
 ``````````````

-Monteverdi has been removed in OTB >= 9 version, you can use QGIS which is now the default viewer for launching OTB applications
+Monteverdi has been removed in OTB >= 9 version, you can use QGIS which is now the default viewer for launching OTB applications (see :doc:`QGISInterface` )

 Installation of required dependencies
 `````````````````````````````````````